-Since I began traveling, I’ve been a big proponent of reading the literature of a place before arriving.
+I love reading the literature of a place before arriving.
 It helps ground the idea of a place in reality, and gives an outline of a plan in your mind.
-And when I miss the places I love, because it’s not possible to be in all of them at once, I just pull out a book.
-I highly recommend going to Greece via these books when you can’t hop on a flight.
+And when I miss the places I love, because it’s not possible to be in all of them at once, I just pull out a book about Greece.

 The Colossus of Maroussi by Henry Miller

-This is the book that took me to Greece for the first time.
+This is the book on Greece that provided the inspiration for my first visit.
 I dove into a dog-eared library copy sitting by my grandmother’s pool on Long Island just a few weeks before I left for my year of travel.
 And once I’d finished it, I was completely obsessed with the idea of going to Greece for the first time.